abtion/guidelines/career_development/ladder.md

 -[ ] Can write user stories.
 -[ ] Can introduce a new member to the project.
 #### respectful teammate
--[ ] actively participates in feedback for team members
+-[ ] Actively participates in feedback for team members.
 #### hard skills
 -[ ] Can write code in at least two technical areas (frontend, backend, digital infrastructure).